karunasusan/my-portfolio/README.md

 This static site is deployed and hosted with **Netlify**.

-- The master branch is automatically built and deployed upon a push.
+- The main branch is automatically built and deployed upon a push.
-- The contact form is integrated with Netlify Forms.
+- The contact form is integrated with **Netlify Forms** by adding the `data-netlify="true"` attribute to the `<form>` tag.
+- Custom `_headers` are used for site security.
 - A custom `404.html` page is included.